aizukanne/OfficeAssistant/docs/maria-documentation.md

 - What integrations are supported?
 Maria connects with widely used collaboration tools and major enterprise platforms.
 Specific connectors can be discussed during discovery.
 - Can Maria operate in restricted environments?
 Options are available to support stricter data boundaries; feasibility is confirmed during discovery and integration validation.
 - How is content quality ensured?
 Maria provides citations where appropriate, requests clarifications, and encourages human review for accuracy and fit.
+- Does Maria remember past conversations?
+Within configured boundaries, Maria uses contextual memory to retrieve relevant prior interactions and approved knowledge, improving continuity and reducing repetition.
+- How does Maria perform research?
+Maria conducts iterative searches and source reviews with a preference for recent information and provides concise findings with references.
+- Will Maria act autonomously?
+Under defined policies and approvals, Maria can take initiative on event‑driven tasks (for example, email triage and notifications) with auditability and human‑in‑the‑loop controls.
 - How customizable is Maria?
 Behavior, tone, policies, and workflows are configurable to align with organizational needs and compliance standards.

 ## Next Steps